IBM/worklog/README.md

 ### 2. Run the application
 1. Start the application by running `docker-compose up --build` in this repo's root directory.
-2. Once the containers are created and the application is running, use the Swagger at `http://localhost:5000/api` and [API.md](API.md) for instructions on how to use the APIs.
+2. Once the containers are created and the application is running, use the Open API Doc (Swagger) at `http://localhost:5000/api` and [API.md](API.md) for instructions on how to use the APIs.
 3. Use `http://localhost:3000` to access the React UI.

 ### 3. Deploy to IBM Cloud
-1. Provision the [IBM Cloud Kubernetes Service](https://www.ibm.com/cloud/container-service) and follow the instructions for creating a Container and Cluster.

-2. For making changes to either the Flask application or the React UI, a repo will need to be created on the [Docker Cloud](https://cloud.docker.com/) where the new modified containers will be pushed to.
+1. To allow changes to the Flask application or the React UI, create a repo on [Docker Cloud](https://cloud.docker.com/) where the new modified containers will be pushed to.
 > NOTE: If a new repo is used for the Docker containers, the container `image` will need to be modified to the name of the new repo used in [deploy-webapp.yml](deploy-webapp.yml) and/or [deploy-webappui.yml](deploy-webappui.yml).

 ```